liapatiso95-ctrl/character-sheet/items.md

 Damage: 1d8 Bludgeoning
 Mastery: Sap

+Mastery: Sap.
 If you hit a creature with this weapon, that creature has Disadvantage on its next attack roll before the start of your next turn.

 #### Flask